lgviii/pill-project/README.md

 Using the current configuration, the application can be accessed at https://servername:8080/app.html

 (Note that the project is currently setup for **Intellij**.)

+## Generate Report
+Two types of reports can be generated - a comparison report (pill picture and data base info printed to compare against the prediction list) or a prediction accuracy report.

+### Comparison Report

+Run junit test: `testRandomPillSet` in the `BatchAccuracyTesting` class

+### Prediction Accuracy Report

+Run junit test: `testAllPillsInCsv` in the `BatchAccuracyTesting` class

+**Make sure** to update the `testFilePath` in the test file with the location of your test image set.